ABLE SURVEYORS LIMITED

 The Inspection will include boundaries, grounds and permanent outbuildings but will not include constructions or equipment with a specific leisure purpose such as swimming pools, ponds or tennis courts.

 Inspection of the service installations is limited to visible areas only and no inspection will be made of any hidden or inaccessible sections.
 General comment as to apparent condition only is made and no tests will be undertaken or comments made as to whether the system complies with current legislation.
 The Surveyor will report if it is considered that tests are advisable.
 The survey does not check if appliances or fires are functional.

 Flats or Maisonettes

-Unless otherwise agreed, the Surveyor will inspect only the subject flat and garage (if any), and will comment in general terms with regard to the related internal and external common parts and the structure of the building or particular block in which the subject flat is situated.
+Unless otherwise agreed, the Surveyor will inspect only the subject flat and garage (if any) and will comment in general terms about the related internal and external common parts and the structure of the building or particular block in which the subject flat is situated.
 Other flats will not be inspected.

 Environmental and Other Issues

 This report assumes that the Client’s solicitor will obtain an environmental assessment relating to the property covering matters such as Radon gas, flooding, landfill, subsidence, mining and historic uses and any hazardous ground conditions and pollution.
 A separate survey is advised for a specialist to survey for Japanese Knotweed identification as this can be difficult to identify.